Innoxious/hackintosh-hp-840-g3-intel-ac8260/README.md

 - i7 6600U
 - Intel AC8260
 - Elan Tech touchpad
-- macOS Catalina 10.15.6
+- macOS Catalina 11.1
 - Open Core 0.6.3

 **Things that work (non-exhaustive)**:
 - Gestures
 - ^WiFi (2.4Ghz and 5Ghz)
 - ^Ethernet
-- One external display (I use a dock and it detects both monitors as one and duplicates the displays).
+- Display port
 - Battery indicator
 - Audio
 - Graphics (video playback is significantly smoother than Ubuntu 20.04 ???)
 - USB-C port
+- M.2 NVMe SSD

 ^ WiFi and Ethernet do not perform as well as they would on Windows/Ubuntu.
 Some speed stats: